 Frankly, I think the message (paeans to Chairman Bob aside) was actually pretty good.
 The chant Joey was leading before he lit the flag on fire was, "1, 2, 3, 4 - Slavery, Genocide, and War!
 5, 6, 7, 8 - America Was NEVER Great!"
 I could quibble about the unqualified "never", but basically, he's right.
 When Trump says he wants to "Make America great again", he's talking about reinvigorating U.S. racism, xenophobia, and imperialism -- the things for which the USA, its government, and the flag that symbolizes that government are most widely and justifiably reviled at home and abroad.

 I also agree with Joey Johnson and his comrades that the Democratic Party is not the solution.
 Rather, the two-party system is part of the problem -- a factor which has never in my lifetime in the USA been so apparent to so many people.
 I have good friends and comrades who are working night and day to elect Hillary Clinton.
 I might vote for her myself as clearly the lesser evil.
-If the kidnappers who are holding you hostage choose to amuse themselves by allowing you to vote for which one of them will stand over you with their finger on the button of nuclear annihilation for the next four years, there's nothing unethical in raising your hand for whichever one of them seems least trigger-happy.
+If the kidnappers who are holding you hostage choose to amuse themselves by allowing you to vote for which one of them will stand over you with their finger on the button of nuclear annihilation for the next four years, there's nothing unethical -- even for an anarchist -- in raising your hand for whichever one of them seems least trigger-happy.
 Surely that's Hillary rather than Donald.
 But neither is there anything unethical in continuing to place one's priorities on non-electoral work for change.

 A fundamental lesson of the movement in support of the right to burn the U.S. flag is that rights not exercised will be lost.
 "Your First Amendment: Use it or lose it" may seem trite, but it's true.